rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/virus-scanning-files-in-s3-and-integrating-with-rails.md

 In a [previous blog post](/archive/resolverblog/granting-time-limited-access-to-assets-in-s3-using-cloudfront/), we discussed setting up an S3 bucket policy for our assets bucket (where we store uploaded files) to allow CloudFront to serve these files, authenticating itself with an origin access identity (OAI).

-We now add a condition to that policy, which only allows access by CloudFront if the virus scan status of a file is "clean".
+We now add a condition to that policy, which only allows access by CloudFront if the virus scan status of a file is “clean”.
 This means that S3 will deny access to any files that have either not yet been scanned, or have been marked as infected.

 This is a nice failsafe to ensure that even if the app attempts to construct a link to such a file and serve it, policy will block that file from actually being served.

 # Doing something with the status

 Now that everything is set up, every uploaded file starts with a `no_scan` status.
-Once the file is scanned and we've been notified of the result, we can take various actions.
+Once the file is scanned and we’ve been notified of the result, we can take various actions.

 In our app, we display a message if the file has not yet been scanned or if it has been marked as infected.
 This gives feedback to the user about the status of their uploads and allows them to take action, for example to re-upload a file or get in touch with us if they suspect a false positive.